neu-rah/paco/README.md

 #>digits.join().as(parseInt).then(digit).parse("1234")
 TC_Right { value: TC_Pair { a: '', b: [ 123, '4' ] } }
 ```
-`.then` and `.skip` inject exclusion parameters on the chain at construction time
+`.then`, `.skip` and others inject exclusion check on the chain at construction time.
+We allow the parser base to be re-writen at construction time, keeping away all checking at parse time.

 `many` will peeks this parameters and exclude the sequence match

+this is only done for character level parsers where the selector is used to rewrite the `many` selector in a way that respects the injecting parser.
+Please note that `string` is a character level parser and it can _play_ with single character parsers.

+Using this schema we avoid the need of manally excluding, specially if we are reading a bottom-up grammar.

 on the example `digits` is a composed parser, using `many`, nonetheless the parameters traversed the `.join` and `.as` modifiers and were excluded from the `many` match loop.